5 Best Websites for Hiring a Virtual Assistant

 Upwork charges businesses a 3% payment processing fee every time they pay a freelancer through the platform.
-If you’re on the Basic plan, that’s all you’re going to pay (along with your VA’s fee).
+If you’re on the Basic plan, that’s all you’ll pay (along with your VA’s fee).

-There’s also a Plus plan, which comes with premium customer support and talent sourcing assistance.
+There’s also a Plus plan with premium customer support and talent-sourcing assistance.
 It costs $49.99/month.

 2 – Delegated

-Delegated is a virtual assistant company that focuses on providing businesses with trained virtual assistants.
+Delegated is a virtual assistant company that provides businesses with trained virtual assistants.
 All of Delegated’s VAs are US-based and college-educated.

 - Front office tasks (e.g., scheduling, call taking)